sunjerry019/RandomCodes/README.md

 Repository was hosted as an afterthought and hence did not accurately depict the contribution history.

-Web App built for the 24 Hour Kayaking Challenge in 2016 for our school.
+This is a Web App built for the 24 Hour Kayaking Challenge in 2016 for our school.
 The aim was to project some form of display on a screen so that the participants and audience of the challenge could keep track of their efforts on how much money has been raised.

 <a name="id_bm"></a>
 ## [ BeanMaths ](//github.com/sunjerry019/RandomCodes/tree/master/BeanMaths)